The covers of His Dark Materials - UK

 Scholastic liked the cover so much they asked Crush to tweak it for real publication and create matching ones for The Subtle Knife and The Amber Spyglass, and launched these as their standard edition.

 I think this is the kind of cover that non-designers might be surprised to hear disliked and to be fair that means it's doing it's job; it's working for most people.
-It’s certainly been popular to adapt to foreign editions.
+It’s certainly been quite popular to adapt to foreign editions.

 The problem/s is best summed up by the word 'clipparty'.